onuroski/Rstudio-Star-wars/README.md

 Select 3 country and plot the distribution of daily cases by month.
 Use location as clusters (i.e., color=location) to show the difference between countries.

-Part 2

-Answer the following questions by using the sentences, which are provided in stringr::sentences.

-Take a random sample of 100 sentences from this data, then split these sentences into words and take each word as a member of a vector.
-After removing duplicated words (you can use unique() function to remove duplicated words), save this sample as a new data.
-With this new data, provide the answers for
-Find words which are starting with “a” and ending with “e”.
-Calculate the number of words which have more than 3 vowels.
-List the five longest word in your data
-Try to find word(s) which contain any of these words: age, any, day, exp, her, pro, the.